EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 ## Key Derivation {#key-der}

-Key and IV derivation SHALL be done as specified in Section 11.1 of [I-D.ietf-cose-msg] with the following input:
+Key and IV derivation SHALL be done as specified in Section 11.1 of {{I-D.ietf-cose-msg}} with the following input:

-* The PRF SHALL be the HKDF [RFC5869] in the ECDH-SS w/ HKDF negotiated during the message exchange (HKDF_V).
+* The PRF SHALL be the HKDF {{RFC5869}} in the ECDH-SS w/ HKDF negotiated during the message exchange (HKDF_V).

-* The secret SHALL be the ECDH shared secret as defined in Section 12.4.1 of [I-D.ietf-cose-msg].
+* The secret SHALL be the ECDH shared secret as defined in Section 12.4.1 of {{I-D.ietf-cose-msg}}.

 * The salt SHALL be the PSK when EDHOC is authenticated with symmetric keys and nil when EDHOC is authenticated with asymmetric keys.